2013Commons/hive-cassandra/README.md

   b.
 Choose Prebuild with Hadoop2, CDH4.5.0: shark-0.9.0-hadoop2-bin  and   AMPLab's Hive 0.11: hive-0.11.0-bin

   c.
-Set up Shark environment as mentioned in the Shark official page.
+Set up Shark environment as mentioned in the Shark official page (scala-2.10.3 and shark-env.sh).

 2. Install the project: